Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Introduction

-Related efforts highlight both promise and gaps. \cite{su2025hitter} demonstrated humanoid table tennis via a hierarchical planner coupled to a learned whole-body controller and achieved long rallies.
-Our setting differs in key ways: (i) we do not use reference motions to shape striking; instead, the policy discovers energy-efficient swings purely via reinforcement learning, simplifying implementation, and avoiding excessive style constraints; (ii) The use of “virtual hit plane” reduces striking to a largely 2D problem, whereas badminton demands orientation-aware contacts throughout a 3D free space; and (iii) badminton’s large-amplitude strokes induce significant whole-body disturbance, requiring balance recovery that table-tennis-scale motions seldom provoke.
-Closer to badminton, recent work on legged mobile manipulation learns coordinated skills with onboard vision \cite{scirobotics.adu3922}; however, humanoid hardware deployment remained elusive, and their simulated policies did not exhibit badminton-style footwork, suggesting missing training signals for lower-body coordination.
+Related efforts highlight both promise and gaps. \textit{HITTER} demonstrated humanoid table tennis via a hierarchical planner coupled to a learned whole-body controller and achieved long rallies \cite{su2025hitter}.
+Our setting differs in key ways: (i) we do not use reference motions to shape striking; instead, the policy discovers energy-efficient swings purely via reinforcement learning, simplifying implementation, and avoiding excessive style constraints; (ii) The use of “virtual hit plane” reduces striking to a largely 2D problem, whereas badminton demands orientation-aware contacts throughout a 3D space; (iii) badminton’s large-amplitude strokes induce significant whole-body disturbance, requiring balance recovery that table-tennis-scale motions seldom provoke; and (iv) we do not explicitly command target base positions; instead, the policy only receives the desired interception target and must coordinate the whole-body motion.
+As for badminton, recent work on a legged-manipulator learns coordinated skills with onboard vision \cite{scirobotics.adu3922}; however, humanoid hardware deployment has remained elusive, and their simulated humanoid badminton policies did not exhibit badminton-style footwork, suggesting missing training signals for lower-body coordination.
 These gaps motivate a training pipeline that explicitly fosters footwork–strike synergy on humanoids and scales to real hardware.

 This paper presents, to our knowledge, the first real-world humanoid robot that plays badminton.
-We train a unified whole-body controller with a multi-stage reinforcement learning curriculum: (1) footwork acquisition toward target regions with feet-swing time and height regularization; (2)precision-guided arm swing generation with timing and scheduled tightening of position and orientation accuracy; and (3) final refinement that removes most locomotion-shaping regularizers to avoid gradient interference and maximize hitting performance.
-Across all stages, we adopt the shuttlecock simulation of \cite{scirobotics.adu3922} to generate flight trajectories for training.
-At each rollout, the policy receives a compact target tuple—hit time, intercept position, and racket orientation—drawn from a pre-generated corpus of about 20k trajectories; intercepts are selected randomly within a 1.5–1.6 m height band.
-Exponential rewards with scheduled tightness transition behavior from coarse to precise.
+We train a unified whole-body controller via a three-stage reinforcement-learning curriculum that progresses from footwork acquisition, to precision-guided swing generation, and finally task-focused refinement to maximize hitting performance.
+We adopt the shuttlecock simulation of \cite{scirobotics.adu3922} to generate a corpus of about 20k flight trajectories for training.
+At each rollout, the policy receives a compact target tuple (hit time, intercept position, and target racket orientation) sampled from this pre-generated corpus, with intercepts drawn from a 1.5--1.6~m height band suited to the humanoid's scale.